 THE KARUNA PROJECT

-The students are on their learning journey to India from March 25 to April 9, 2017.
+The students were on their learning journey to India from March 25 to April 9, 2017.

 Karuna means ‘compassion’ or ‘compassionate action’ and embodies what we strive to bring with us on our adventure.

-In India we will be visiting a number of amazing programs, schools, and organizations that help support communities and people throughout different regions in India.
-Our class has been hard at work collecting clothes, raising money, and planning to be able to bring donations with us.
+In India we visited a number of amazing programs, schools, and organizations that help support communities and people throughout different regions in India.
+Our class collected clothes, raised money, and brought donations with us.